alexstich/video-loader/README.md

 ## Installation

-AGVideoLoader is available through [CocoaPods](https://cocoapods.org).
+AGVideoLoader is available through rucode-pos-spec repo.
 To install it, simply add the following line to your Podfile:

 ```ruby